Unforgettable stories and memories, through audio, video, documents and much more.

 "We had been kept completely in the dark about Pete's intentions; he knew, moreover, that if he had anticipated something we would have tried to stop him."

 Remember Tony Banks in Without Borders.
 Life and music of Peter Gabriel di

-"Others did something with the costumes, but we took advantage of all the space on the stage.
-When you went to a Genesis show you saw the curtains veiled, and then the artificial smoke, which yes is now a cliché but then it wasn't at all. bat wings and eyes made up.
-You heard the sound of the Mellotron, practically the first effect in stereo.
-There were no other concerts of that level in the world.
-The first ten minutes were of incredible power.
-I think we were among the first groups to capture the beauty of the fusion of music and visual effects.
-A little happened by chance and luckily, a little because Peter's ability in that sense was truly unique. "
+"Others did something with the costumes, but we used all the space on the stage.
+When you went to a Genesis show you saw the veiled curtains, and then the artificial smoke, which yes now is a cliché but then it was not at all. bat wings and painted eyes.
+You could hear the sound of the Mellotron, practically the first stereo effect.
+There were no other gigs of that level in the world.
+The first ten minutes were incredibly powerful.
+I think we were among the first bands. to grasp the beauty of the fusion of music and visual effects.
+Partly it happened by chance and luck, partly because Peter's ability in that sense was truly unique. "

 In fact, the February 9 1973, at the Rainbow Theater in London, Peter Gabriel wears a full trunk in the dressing room and wears his famous costumes and masks on stage.
 On the notes of mellotron di Watcher Of The Skies, Peter comes out for the first time in a black suit and bat wings on his head.

-Here is the effect (in a video of the next tour, October 1973 Live Shepperton Studios):
+Here's the effect (in a video from the following tour, October 1973 Live Shepperton Studios):

 And then again, new twists throughout the concert.
 Images that will mark, for better or for worse, the band forever.